top of page

 Description - (Historical, 20 Turns) Although the morning had seen bloody combat north of Sharpsburg, the southern end of the field was now ready for it's own eruption of fighting.
 To start things off, the 9th New York regiment was about take the lead of not only it's own brigade, but also that of Harland's untried brigade.
 Will the Confederates be waiting and ready to meet this new threat?

 Analysis - This one is a lot more fun than it may appear at first glance.
-You have higher quality Confederates battling lower quality larger Union numbers throughout.
-The Confederates also have much more flexibility with their artillery to help hold the line.
-This small battlefield also forces both sides into combat from the start insuring lots of action throughout the entire 20 turn game.
-And although the Federals have 10,243 infantrymen, the last 1,629 arrive so late that they cannot really get into the battle before the scenario ends.
-Not to mention that four Union batteries are FIXED and nearly useless east of Antietam Creek.
+This small battlefield forces both sides into combat from the start insuring lots of action throughout the entire 20 turn game.
 Give this one a shot if you are looking for something different.
+Note that the Federals have more artillery units on the map that are FIXED in place east of Antietam Creek.

 Map 045.jpg